locano-uvg/command-line-clue/game/notebook.md

 ## Notes

 In the houses i found the blacksmith and gloves
+In the cottage i found noyhing, also nothing on the rooms there

 Location of the crime is still unknown - the room must have been empty when it happened...